 East Kaibab Hall, named for Kaibab Forest, was completed in 1963.
-It is similar to Bright Angel Hall, except for size.
+It is similar to Bright Angel Hall.
 An addition, Kaibab West, was completed in 1967.
 The east and west wings combined have a total capacity of 118 men.

 Charles M. Cooke Health Center